ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ![](/images/soc-lab-project/3.png)

-Now that i have created AD and DC server and a user, i will join the windows test machine to this Domain and authenticate it to the server using `jenny smith` user.
+Now that I have created AD and DC server and a user, I will join the windows test machine to this Domain and authenticate it to the server using `jenny smith` user.

 In the process of joining test-machine to the domain server, this error occurred :